DE10-Nano: Running standalone applications on U-Boot

 mkimage -A arm -O u-boot -T standalone -C none -a 0x1000 -e 0x1430 -n "helloworld" -d helloworld.bin helloworld.uimg

-The mkimage requires the load and entry point addresses of the application, to get these use:
+The mkimage also requires the address of the load and entry point of the application, to get these use:

 arm-none-eabi-readelf -l Release/helloworld.elf